cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

 class.
 This allows the the `BaseCacheService` to easily be subclassed and provide extensive caching functionality to any class that extends from it.

+## Live location sharing

+The live location sharing is one of the key features of the application.
+The goal is to allow the user to update their location and save that to the database, as well as allow the user to view the live locations of all of their friends.

+### Location Management: Key responsibilities

+The location management functionality has three key parts:

+1. Getting the user's current location via GPS
+1. Persisting the user's location to the real-time database
+1. Pulling all the friends' locations onto the map

+Part (1) is handled by the `LocationManager` while parts (2) and (3) are handled by the `MapStorageService` which relies on the `MapRepository`.

+The class diagram for how these 3 key classes interact with the `MapView` is shown below:
+![Location Management class
+diagram](./diagrams/sprint-2-report/map-class-diagram.svg)

+### Location Management: Flow of data

+The `LocationManager` resolves the user's current location via GPS, while the `MapStorageService` sends and receives information from the persistent data store.
+The delegate pattern is employed here, where the `MapStorageService` passes a delegate function to the `LocationManager` to call to when the user's location is updated.
+This allows the app to easily swap out the desired behaviour when the user's location changes, decoupling it from the GPS service itself as well as allowing flexibility on the actions to be taken when the user is moving around.

+The flow of how the user's GPS coordinates are stored in the data storage as well as how friends' locations are retrieved and updated on the map can be seen
+below:
+![Location Management Sequence
+Diagram](./diagrams/sprint-2-report/map-location-update-seq.svg)

 ## Sample Interactions

 ### Structure of User Service and Observer